dobyrch/termboy-go/README.md

 Sound is not yet supported.
 If you want sound now, try out my other [implementation](https://github.com/dobyrch/termboy).

-If you would like to see how I generated a custom boot ROM (to show "Term Boy" in place of "Nintendo"), see [bootrom-gen](https://github.com/dobyrch/bootrom-gen).
+If you would like to see how I generated a custom boot ROM (that shows "Term Boy" in place of "Nintendo"), see [bootrom-gen](https://github.com/dobyrch/bootrom-gen).